‘Only to be Consumed’ in Canada

 We also learned that Signature Brands, which started as a mom-and-pop business in Ocala, Florida, controls something like an 80% share of the entire cake decorating market.

-So at that point, it was like, the blindfold is off.
+So at that point, it was like the blindfold is off.
+We know exactly who our target is.

-So, with that in mind, HyperVix producer Amore Yates reached out to Signature Brands' legal team and they put us in touch with the CEO of Signature Brands.
+So with that in mind, HyperVix producer Amore Yates reached out to Signature Brands' legal team and they put us in touch with the CEO of Signature Brands.

 The CEO!